Analyst-Shuvamoy/Advance_SQL_Queries_Project_IMDB_Dataset/README.md

 A project where we solve critical SQL problems on the IMDB DataSet.
 The data was not cleaned, it had some issues which was taken care of first.
 Then the SQL queries were performed.
-Thanks to Applied Roots for provinding the dataset.
+Thanks to Applied Roots for providing the dataset.